digitaldias/techcasestudies/_posts/2016-10-07-SkyAlert_English-Version.md

 With the combination of the clusters where the sensors are located, the range of intensities that can be thrown by the sensors in shindo and Wales for the P wave, we obtain a fixed dataset of approximately 4,000 rows.

-This is evaluated by a predictive model in Azure Machine Learning, supported by a boosted decision tree.
+This is evaluated by a predictive model in [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/), supported by a boosted decision tree.
 It becomes a temporary solution as the dataset of historical values grows.
 These historical values that are planned to be evaluated in the future are earthquakes presented with their respective intensity and places that were affected.

-We have two datasets that compose the predictive model: the readings of the SkyAlert sensors stored in Blobs and the accelerometer registers of the devices also stored in the same service.
+We have two datasets that compose the predictive model: the readings of the SkyAlert sensors stored in blobs and the accelerometer registers of the devices, also stored in the same service.
 Together they make a relation output for the dataset to evaluate in the next predictive model.

 ## Device used and code artifacts

-The entire platform of the device runs on a Raspberry Pi 2 with Windows 10 IoT core version 14393, and runs a universal headed application.
+The entire platform of the device runs on a Raspberry Pi 2 with Windows 10 IoT Core version 14393, and runs a universal headed application.
 We use the I2C connection to connect to the following sensors:

 1. Temperature + pressure + humidity
 2. Accelerometer
 3. Microcontroller

-We also use a serial communication for a Zigbee module which in turn communicates wirelessly with gas and smoke sensors.
+We also use a serial communication for a Zigbee module that in turn communicates wirelessly with gas and smoke sensors.

 It uses a 7-inch capacitive TFT touchscreen and a pair of speakers for playback of alerts.
-Everything is assembled on a printed circuit board that includes a voltage regulating stage to power the audio amplifier, Raspberry, and screen.
+Everything is assembled on a printed circuit board that includes a voltage-regulating stage to power the audio amplifier, Raspberry, and screen.

 ![Device]({{ site.baseurl }}/images/Device.png)

 The device is also able to triangulate its location through an API for geolocation using the Wi-Fi networks that are around it.
 In turn, it also consumes a weather API to give reports on the temperature and humidity of its city, forecast by days and time.
 SkyAlert has services in the cloud where images of the volcanos Popocatépetl, Iztaccíhuatl, and Colima are stored, retrieved through a URL and deployed in the application.
 Also, the historical data of the most recent earthquakes is stored and we recover them in the same way to be deployed.

 ## Opportunities going forward ##

-With many geographically distributed devices collecting information on climate, earthquake intensity information becomes extremely valuable as it can be the most extensive database on weather and earthquake data, allowing us to create predictive models to give more accurate notice and to send earthquake warnings in a personalized way to each device.
+With many geographically distributed devices collecting information on climate, earthquake intensity information becomes extremely valuable because it can be the most extensive database on weather and earthquake data, allowing us to create predictive models to give more accurate notice and to send earthquake warnings in a personalized way to each device.

 It can also offer more complete civil protection solutions for buildings, industrial buildings, schools, and so on, with fire and gas sensors distributed throughout the facilities and with storm forecasting and seismic alerts.

 ## Conclusion ##